crcroz/selenium-instagram-bot/README.md

 # Selenium Bot to Follow a Users Followers

 I was unable to get InstaPy to work for me, so after a lot of struggling, I decided to make selenium work for me.
 It worked quite nicely.
+It works decently

 ### The Basics of How It Works